aditi-goyal-523/learning_python/README.md

 * note: this program will not register kmers that contain "N"

-# Programs in Development

 ## needlemanwunsch.py
 this program simulates the Needleman Wunsch global alignment algorithm.
 It takes 2 files as well as match, mismatch, and indel point values, and returns a optimal sequence alignment.

 ## smithwaterman.py
-this program simulates the Smith Waterman global alignment algorithm.
+this program simulates the Smith Waterman local alignment algorithm.
 It takes 2 files as well as match, mismatch, and indel point values, and returns a optimal sequence alignment.